microcks/microcks.io/content/documentation/guides/mqtt-support.md

 ## 1. Setup MQTT broker connection

 First mandatory step here is to setup Microcks so that it will be able to connect to a MQTT broker for sending mock messages.
 Microcks has been tested successfully with [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) as well as [Eclipse Mosquitto](https://mosquitto.org/) with MQTT protocol version `3.1.1`.
 Both can be deployed as containerized workload on your Kubernetes cluster.
-Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentations.
+Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentation.

 If you have used the [Operator based installation](../../installing/operator) of Microcks, you'll need to add some extra properties to your `MicrocksInstall` custom resource.
 The fragment below shows the important ones: